Five steps to securing your identity infrastructure

 Make sure your organization uses strong authentication

-Given the frequency of passwords being guessed, phished, stolen with malware, or reused, it's critical to back the password with some form of strong credential – learn more about Azure Multi-Factor Authentication.
+Given the frequency of passwords being guessed, phished, stolen with malware, or reused, it's critical to back the password with some form of strong credential – learn more about Azure AD Multi-Factor Authentication.

 To easily enable the basic level of identity security, you can use the one-click enablement with Azure AD Security Defaults.
-Security defaults enforce Azure MFA for all users in a tenant and blocks sign-ins from legacy protocols tenant-wide.
+Security defaults enforce Azure AD MFA for all users in a tenant and blocks sign-ins from legacy protocols tenant-wide.

 Start banning commonly attacked passwords and turn off traditional complexity, and expiration rules.